Leptospirosis

 Leptospirosis is a disease of animals that can spread to humans.
 Rats are the most common reservoirs.
 Contact with soil contaminated with urine of infected animals can also transmit the disease.
 Persons exposed to cattle urine, rat urine or to foetal fluids from cattle are at increased risk.
 Sewage workers, agricultural workers, butchers, meat inspectors, workers in contact with contaminated waters and veterinarians are at risk.

-Person to person transmission is nopossible.
+Person to person transmission is not possible.
 Spread of leptospires can occur due to contact with urine, blood or tissues from infected persons.
 The organisms enter the body through the breaks in the skin or through mucous membranes.
 The organisms can also be acquired by drinking contaminated water.
 Infection is commonly acquired by bathing in contaminated water.
 The organisms multiply in the blood and tissues of the body.

 Though the organism can affect any organ of the body, the kidney and liver are commonly involved.
 The incubation period is usually 10 days.
 It may vary from 2-20 days.